microsoft/vscode-docs/docs/python/tutorial-django.md

 1. Close the browser and stop the debugger when you're finished.
 To stop the debugger, use the Stop toolbar button (the red square) or the **Debug** > **Stop Debugging** command (`kb(workbench.action.debug.stop)`).

+> [!TIP]
-> **Tip**: To make it easier to repeatedly navigate to a specific URL like `http://127.0.0.1:8000/hello/VSCode`, output that URL using a `print` statement somewhere in a file like `views.py`.
+> To make it easier to repeatedly navigate to a specific URL like `http://127.0.0.1:8000/hello/VSCode`, output that URL using a `print` statement somewhere in a file like `views.py`.
 The URL appears in the VS Code Terminal where you can use `kbstyle(Ctrl+click)` to open it in a browser.

 ## Go to Definition and Peek Definition commands